Understanding Medicare Part D's True Out-of-Pocket Limit

 ● ● ●

 It’s worth remembering that these coverage limits are set by CMS.
-Part D plans are able to offer lower deductibles than the federally set maximum of $545 in 2024, but all plans have the same initial coverage limit, and all enrollees have the same out-of-pocket limit.
+Part D plans are able to offer lower deductibles than the federally set maximum of $590 in 2025, but all plans have the same out-of-pocket limit.

 This entry was posted in Medicare Insurance and Tagged Chastain Agency LLC, Gainesville GA